-In 2014, my daughter and I celebrated her high school graduation with an dream backpacking trip to Havasu Falls.
-Even then, it was difficult to secure one of the coveted Havasupai Reservations, and now, spots fill up months in advance.
-Your best bet is to sign up for an account well in advance, and be ready to make your reservation as soon as they open up, typically in February.
+A few years back, my daughter and I celebrated her high school graduation with a dream backpacking trip to Havasupai Waterfalls.
+Even then, it was difficult to secure one of the coveted Havasupai Reservations, and now, spots fill up as soon as they become available months in advance.
+(Skip to end of post for Havasu Falls booking tips.)

-Here’s our story of an epic mother daughter journey to Havasu Falls.
+Here’s our story of an epic mother daughter journey into Havasu Canyon.

 The trail is only steep for the first 1.5 miles from the trailhead, and after that it is mostly level hiking with a slightly downhill slant.
-The hiking is rocky and sandy, and pack mules going up and down canyon are important to avoid, but generally this is a moderate hike.
+The hiking is rocky and sandy, and pack mules going up and down canyon have to be avoided, but generally this is a moderate hike.

-It is 10 miles to reach the campground though, which is a considerable distance.
+It is 10 miles to reach the campground though–a considerable distance for most of us.
 There’s no water for the first 6 miles and daytime temperatures from May through September are often above 105 degrees Fahrenheit even in the shade.

 I worried about lack of water, but soon rain drops had me concerned about too much water.

 The rain storm passed quickly.
 In its wake, I saw streams which I avoided because water seemed to be passing very quickly, fast enough to topple an unwary hiker.